How can I reserve a spot on your waiting list for organic grass-fed beef?

 Is it legal to resell the meat purchased from Turner Grass Fed Beef?

 Currently, we do not provide a USDA certification, so you may not legally resell your meat.
-If you desire to resell, contact us and we will seek to find a good option.

 Do you customize orders?

 We are only able to customize the cuts if you order a half or full steer.
 Customization includes specifying the thickness of steaks, and prioritizing different cuts.
+Additional fee may be required by the butcher for customized orders.

 Does Turner Grass Fed Beef sell to stores?